 Trump's social media company starts trading on Nasdaq with a market value of almost USD 6.8 billion

-Trump Media & Technology Group Corp. was acquired Monday by a blank-check company called Digital World Acquisition Corp.
+Trump Media and Technology Group Corp. was acquired on Monday by a blank-check company called Digital World Acquisition Corp.
 Trump Media, which runs the social media platform Truth Social, now takes Digital World's place on the Nasdaq stock exchange.

 They're betting on a company that has yet to turn a profit.
 Trump Media lost USD 49 million in the first nine months of last year, when it brought in just USD 3.4 million in revenue and had to pay USD 37.7 million in interest expenses.